cyocum/cyocum.github.io/_posts/2020-06-20-Basic-Querying.md

 ## Introduction
 In our [previous blogpost](https://cyocum.github.io/2020/06/06/Manuscript-Variants-and-the-Origins-of-C%C3%ADannachta-Glinne-Geimen.html), we looked at the variants between and within manuscript versions of the medieval Irish genealogies that we can encounter while working on IrishGen and how we go about encoding the information involved.
 This was in the context of the genealogies' account of the origins of the kingdom of the Cíannachta Glinne Geimen.
 In this post, we're going to continue following the history of this kingdom but, this time, consider some basic examples of how the IrishGen database can be queried.

 For introductory reading on the genealogies, we recommend Nollaig Ó Muraíle’s published lecture, _[The Irish Genealogies: Irish History’s Poor Relation?](https://www.ria.ie/its-occasional-lecture-vol-3-irish-genealogies-irish-historys-poor-relation)_, and Matthew Holmberg’s PhD thesis, ‘[Towards a Relative Chronology of the Milesian Genealogical Scheme](https://dash.harvard.edu/handle/1/37945002)’ (pp. 3–54).
-For an overview of IrishGen and our use of RDF, see the project [README](https://github.com/cyocum/irish-gen).
+For an overview of IrishGen and our use of RDF, see the project [README](https://github.com/cyocum/irish-gen); for more in-depth discussion, see Christopher Yocum's previous blogposts on [linked data](https://cyocum.github.io/2020/06/17/IrishGen-RDF-Linked-Data-Semantic-Web.html) and [digital datasets](https://cyocum.github.io/2020/06/07/Human-Curation-and-Digital-Datasets.html).
 All our data is available in our [GitHub repository](https://github.com/cyocum/irish-gen).

 ## Sources
 The [Book of Leinster](https://www.vanhamel.nl/codecs/Dublin,_Trinity_College,_MS_1339) (**L**) and [Rawl.
 B.502](https://www.vanhamel.nl/codecs/Oxford,_Bodleian_Library,_MS_Rawlinson_B_502) (**R**) continue to be our main manuscript sources, as these contain the only genealogical collections currently in the IrishGen database that include significant quantities of material on the Cíannachta.
 The third major genealogical collection in IrishGen, that from [Laud Misc.
 610](https://www.vanhamel.nl/codecs/Oxford,_Bodleian_Library,_MS_Laud_Misc._610) (**Ld**), also makes an appearance.